 A cash prize contest for middle school and high school artists is sponsored by The Laurel Arts League.
 Students paint a door skin section supplied by Masonite Corporation.
 Themes vary from year to year.
 The art is judged by a blind panel of visual art experts.
 The art will be on display at the festival in Lee’s Coffee and Tea at 409 W. Oak St. The winning art will become the property of Laurel Main Street and will be featured in a downtown venue.

 Interested in selling?

 Food vendors are defined as any entity cooking or preparing food on site or serving a beverage.
 If the food has already been prepared, you are not a food vendor, apply as an arts & crafts vendor, see below.

 Activity Vendors are defined as any entity that is offering an activity in which attendees can participate as opposed to a specific product.
-Activities include but are not limited to pony rides, inflatable jumps, and obstacle courses.
+Activities include but are not limited to small rides, climbing walls, water ball, inflatable jumps, and obstacle courses.

 Organizations are defined as any entity that is tax exempt including but not limited to civic or school clubs, schools, churches, nonprofits, etc.